geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-07-16-Get-rid-of-Active-Directory-three-easy-steps.md

 ---
 layout: post
 title:  "Get rid of Active Directory in three 'easy' steps"
-description: An overview of how you can get rid of Active Directory in three 'easy' steps
+description: An overview of how you can get rid of Active Directory in three 'easy' steps.
+Remove users, Remove applications, and remove Active Directory.
 date:   2024-07-16 08:53:24 +0100
 category: entra-id
 tags: entra-id on-premises identity migration